drhsqlite/pikchr/doc/position.md

 The last form is the most cryptic, but it is also the most compact and hence ends up being the most often used.

-In all cases *fraction* is an expression that evalutes to between 0.0 and 1.0.
+In all cases *fraction* is an expression that usually evaluates to between 0.0 and 1.0.
 The resulting position is that fraction along a line that connects the first *position* to the second *position*.

-The *fraction* can be less than 0.0 or greater than 1.0, in which case the point is on the extended line that connections the two positions.
+The *fraction* can be less than 0.0 or greater than 1.0, in which case the point is on the extended line that connects the two positions.

 ~~~ pikchr
 P1: dot; text "P1" with .s at 2mm above P1